 This section begins with a scenic climb over the Serra de São Mamede and then a long run down to the Sever valley and then up to the village of Portagem.
 From there you can see Marvão – the line of spectacular battlements about 300m above you!

 If you take the route shown on the map, it’s a 5km climb to Marvão, after which a couple of rural back roads bring you round to Castelo de Vide from the east.
 Alternatively – if you fancy time off the bike – a much more direct route to Marvão is the footpath that heads up to the right of the village.
 (It should be signposted from the small car park by the river.)

 From Portagem you could then take a scenic and more gentle ride of about 7.5km along the N246-1 to Castelo de Vide.
 This is one of my favourite towns in Portugal and I would highly recommend taking time to wander around the old streets and going up to explore the castle.

 If you’re in a real hurry, you could go straight from Portalegre towards Nisa and then Castelo Branco – a ride of about 78km – but you would be missing out on two major highlights.

 The road begins to climb as you head north east.
 About 5km from Vila Velha, you have a choice.
 The more direct option – keep going on the N18.
-This takes you up to the N3, which parallels the motorway towards Castelo Branco.
-However, this is a very quiet part of Portugal and traffic is unlikely to be an issue.
+This takes you up to the N3, which parallels the motorway towards Castelo Branco and although not generally too busy is pretty boring.

-Accommodation & Provisions: As mentioned elsewhere, the Alentejo is one of the least populated parts of Portugal.
-There will be long stretches where you won’t see any cafes or other facilities.
+As mentioned elsewhere, the Alentejo is one of the least populated parts of Portugal.
+There will be stretches where you won’t see many cafes or shops.

 However, the towns listed as stops should provide what you need in terms of shops, supermarkets, accommodation etc. Most days you’ll also pass through at least a couple of towns or villages where you’ll be able to find a cafe at the least – check the map to be sure.